 The Love Languages describe the way we feel loved and appreciated.
 Depending on our individual personality types, we may feel loved differently than how our partners do.
 Understanding and decoding the 5 Love Languages will help take the guesswork out of your partner’s expectations and needs.

 According to Dr. Chapman, there are five Love Languages: Words of Affirmation, Acts of Service, Receiving Gifts, Quality Time, and Physical Touch.

 This Love Language expresses love with words that build up your partner.
 Verbal compliments don’t have to be complicated; the shortest and simplest praises can be the most effective.

 “I love your hair today.”

-Words mean a lot to a person with this love language.
+Words mean a lot if your partner has this Love Language.
 Compliments and an “I love you” can go a long way.
-On the other side, negative or insulting comments can hurt this person and take longer to forgive than others.
+On the other side, negative or insulting comments can hurt your partner and it could take them longer to forgive than others.

 2: Acts of Service